Tominous/car-dealership/README.md

 # car-dealership
-A car dealership website built during my university degree
+A simple prototype for a car dealership website